 - Follow each step of the online application, selecting “Save & Continue” at the bottom of each page.

-- Once you have completed Phase 1, you will not be able to proceed past Step 5.
-Your application has now been submitted.
+- Once you have completed Phase 1, your application has been submitted and is under review.
 You will receive an email regarding the status of your summer housing application within 7 business days of submission.

 Premium Meal Plan Upgrade